hmrc/bootstrap-play/README.md

 ```

 ## Changes
+### Version 8.4.0
+- `AuthRedirects` has been removed from Play 2.9/3.0 builds.
+You will need to inline anything that is still needed.

 ### Version 8.3.0
 - Injected `RegistryMetrics` is ensured to be the same as `Metrics.defaultRegistry`.
 Previously it would be a new one created on demand, meaning clients would have to inject `Metrics` instead.